ivogeorg/ce-learning-progression-004-02-Data-and-memory/learning-progression-with-la-schema.md

    1. Byte-array simulation.
    2. Object memory footprint.
    3. Memory alignment.
+      1. Alignment should be left to the learner, so remove from `enum MemoryFootprint`.
    4. Calculation of array element addresses.
       <img src="images/malloc-sim-1.png" alt="Memory management with malloc and free (1 of 2)" width="600" />
       <img src="images/malloc-sim-2.png" alt="Memory management with malloc and free (2 of 2)" width="600" />